vishjain/log-service/README.md

 The log scanner file has the underlying implementation to read a file line by line.
 It tracks how much has been read and the file pointer position.
-The log scanner file reads the file in larger chunks (configured to 4096 bytes).
+The log scanner file reads the file in larger chunks (configured to 4096 * 16 bytes, more on this # later).
 Then you do a basic character search for the new line character to get the last line.
 The larger reads were done to reduce the # of disk accesses/system calls when processing larger files.

 The file_manager.go and file_processor.go code files use the log scanner to read the file and send a block of lines back to the main goroutine.